advis61/OracleOfDereth/README.md

 The Corruption blast spell is tracked on 1 target only and is not aware of any splash damage targets.

-If your dot was cast with the destruction proc up, it will be displayed in gold color.
+If your dot was cast with the destruction proc up, it will be displayed in highlighted color.

+Works for PK and PKLite.

 ### Commands